 Another pressing need for businesses is to overcome challenges to their own data initiatives.
 Foundry found that organizations are in serious need of many skillsets: analytics training, data management, data security, data integration, and business intelligence.
 Up-skilling and training employees is crucial, especially as talent shortages continue to ravage IT teams.

 These new priorities may be daunting, but they are now mission-critical, as organizations are under more pressure than ever to understand and cater to customer preferences and purchasing behaviors.

 Take a Real-Time Approach

-All data in Avalanche can be made available to users in a customized and user-friendly way, and data can be explored freely and quickly.
-Advanced Avalanche functionality can be directly leveraged in the LookML modeling layer, offering user-defined functions, as well as JSON querying.
+All data in The Actian Data Platform can be made available to users in a customized and user-friendly way, and data can be explored freely and quickly.
+Advanced Actian functionality can be directly leveraged in the LookML modeling layer, offering user-defined functions, as well as JSON querying.